JusungLee0601/basic-operators/README.md

 - `src/units`: row and change objects
 - `src/viewsandgraphs`: the view and graph structures
 - `index.js`: content served by CDN, also has in javascript testing that works in tandem with the SnakeRiver-server
-- `test`: contains throughput and latency testing for purely clientside values, testing with server requires SnakeRiver-server
+- `lib.rs`: contains throughput and latency testing for purely clientside values, but also has throughput and latency testing

 ## 🚴 Usage

-In /root directory to compile Rust code into Web Assembly:
+In root directory to compile Rust code into Web Assembly:
 ```
 wasm-pack build
 ```